 See our dental bridge guide for more information about this treatment.

-Dentures are usually the cheapest way to replace a missing tooth or even a full mouth of teeth.
-Also called “false teeth”, they are removable appliances with any number of fake teeth attached to a wire and acrylic frame.
+Dentures are usually the cheapest way to replace missing teeth or even a full mouth of teeth.
+Also called “false teeth”, these cheap tooth replacements are removable appliances with any number of fake teeth attached to a wire and acrylic frame.

 Treatment to replace a missing tooth may also involve orthodontic work.
-If you have had a tooth gone for a while, the other teeth may have started to move out of alignment.
+If you have had a tooth gone for a while, the other teeth may have moved out of alignment.
 Braces can bring the remaining teeth back into their proper position before replacing the ones you are missing.

-This may be an optional part of your treatment, but bear in mind that having straight teeth is not just about esthetics; it also makes it easier to maintain good oral hygiene.
-Your dentist will be able to explain your treatment options and outcomes.
+This may be an optional part of your treatment, but remember, having straight teeth is not just about esthetics; it also makes it easier to maintain good oral hygiene.
+Your dentist will explain your treatment options and outcomes.

 Snap-On Smile for missing teeth

 Snap-On Smile is a system that gives you a set of straight, white teeth that you can put on over your natural teeth.
-It is non-invasive, so no drilling or change to tooth structure, and it can be used as a temporary or long-term provisional solution.
+It is non-invasive, so no drilling or change to tooth structure, but it should only be used on special occasions or you might risk harming your natural teeth.

 What does replacing missing teeth cost?